Maverick County, Texas: Politics

-Like most of heavily Hispanic South Texas, Maverick County is strongly Democratic.
-In 1972, Maverick County was one of the only counties in Texas where George McGovern received a majority of the vote.
-The last Republican to carry the county was Herbert Hoover in 1928.
-In recent times it cast a majority of its votes for U.S. Senator John Kerry in the 2004 U.S. presidential election.
+Like most of heavily Hispanic South Texas, Maverick County has leaned towards the Democratic Party.
+In 1972, Maverick County was one of only eight counties in Texas where George McGovern received a majority of the vote.
+The county held a very long Democratic streak; until 2024, the last Republican to carry the county was Herbert Hoover in 1928.

+In recent times, it cast a majority of its votes for John Kerry in 2004.
 President George W. Bush received 4,025 votes to Kerry's 5,948.
-In the 2008 U.S. presidential election it cast a higher majority of 8,554 votes for Barack Obama.
+In 2008, it cast a higher majority of 8,554 votes for Barack Obama.
+In 2020, however, Maverick County joined the rest of South Texas in swinging heavily towards the Republican Party.
+President Donald Trump managed to put up nearly 45% of the vote and narrow the margin to less than 10%, the Republican Party's best result in the county since President Richard Nixon's landslide victory in 1972.

+The 2024 election continued this trend, in which the county flipped Republican by a large margin, casting nearly 59% of its vote for Trump.
+Maverick had the largest shift to Trump out of any county in the country in the 2024 election, even voting to the right of Texas as a whole.
+Overall, it shifted to the right from 2012 to 2024 by 77 percentage points, representing the second-furthest such rightward shift for any county in the country, surpassed only by Starr County's 89-point shift.

-The county is located in Texas Senate, District 19 so is represented by Democrat Roland Gutierrez in the Texas Senate.
-As part of the 74th district of the Texas House of Representatives it is represented by Democrat Eddie Morales.
-In the United States House of Representatives it is part of Texas's 23rd congressional district, which has a Cook Partisan Voting Index of R+1 and is represented by Republican Tony Gonzales.
+The county is located in Texas Senate District 19, which is represented by Democrat Roland Gutierrez in the Texas Senate.
+As part of the 74th district of the Texas House of Representatives, it is represented by Democrat Eddie Morales.
+In the United States House of Representatives, it is part of Texas's 23rd congressional district, which has a Cook Partisan Voting Index of R+7 and is represented by Republican Tony Gonzales.